 Ol Jogi is part of the Laikipia Wildlife Forum, a network of conservancies in northern Kenya who are committed to bettering the lives of people through supporting and generating livelihoods, while securing sustainable access to essential natural resources.

 No one company or conservancy can do this alone, which is why it is so important for conservancies and land owners to unite in this common goal.
-Ol Jogi supports the Laikipia Wildlife Forum in providing a platform for dialogue for a cross section of land owners and land users including local community groups, private ranchers, pastoralists, small scale farmers and tourism ventures.
+Ol Jogi supports the Laikipia Wildlife Forum in providing a platform for dialogue for a cross-section of land owners and land users including local community groups, private ranchers, pastoralists, small-scale farmers and tourism ventures.

 Together they take a holistic approach to conservation.
 So it is not just wildlife that has benefitted; approximately 300,000 people, within a clear constituency of approximately 700,000 rural Kenyans, directly benefit from the work of the collaboration and its members to enable and empower rural people to conserve and manage essential natural resources.

 Interested in putting your travel dollars to work by staying at Ol Jogi, and other properties that are actively supporting conservation in Kenya?
-Contact us today to get started customizing your own safari in Africa!
+Contact us today to get started customising your own safari in Africa!